Simple Pendulum

 Simulate pendulum motion and compare theoretical period with measured values using virtual sensors.

-Explore thin lens equation, focal points, and real/virtual image formation.
+d sin(θ) = mλExplore thin lens equations, focal points, and real or virtual image formation.

 View measurements, export data, and compare with theoretical models.